So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 I had set myself a deadline to get a new book ready in a certain time frame.
 So, to get caught up, I took an idea I had been playing around with concerning the sequel to Mystical Alliance, a series of short stories involving the town of Gnowing, which I loved.

-So, from failure, I jumped on a radically different ide and was up and running.
+So, from failure, I jumped on a radically different concept and was up and running.
 Many of the stories was written in a day.
 It flowed out of me so quickly.
 I didn't want to take too much time slowly crafting any one story, in that I wanted rapid dialogue, quick instant playing around with word choices, and to essentially blurt out the first thing that came to mind.
 What better way to write a story about a city of gnomes then to write like one?

 The idea of "are you the guy" came from a running joke involving a chiropractor that I had with a friend of mine.
 Somehow it had developed into me going from one specialist to another trying to find the right person to fix what was wrong with me.
 That became the spark of an idea for the running joke of, "Are you the guy?"